ghartsel/GX-Kernel/content/api.md

 to the message is passed to the destination task; it is the responsibility of both tasks to coordinate allocation and freeing of the message data area.
 The message location and size parameters refer only to application message data.
-Memory does not need to be reserved for message management because this is handled by the kernel.
+Memory doesn't need to be reserved for message management because this is handled by the kernel.

-The total number of messages that may be active at any given time are defined in the system configuration file.
+The total number of messages that may be active at any given time is defined in the system configuration file.

 ### PARAMETERS